PHYSICAL EDUCATION

 Cricket – Thurrock, County

-We take part in all of the local Thurrock School leagues in Netball, Rounders, Rugby, Cricket, Trampoline, Football, District Cross Country, and District Athletics.
-We also participate in county Netball and Football Cups and national Athletic and Cross Country competitions.
+We take part in all local Thurrock school leagues for Netball, Rounders, Rugby, Cricket, Trampoline, Football, Cross Country, and Athletics.
+We also participate in county-level Netball and Football Cups and national competitions for Athletics and Cross Country.

 Navy and White Polo